eclipse-emf-parsley/emf-parsley/tests/org.eclipse.emf.parsley.tests.swtbot/README-launches.txt

-EmfComponentsTestsSuite.launch is the launch configuration for running all SWTBOT tests from the workspace
+EmfParsleyTestsSuite.launch is the launch configuration for running all SWTBOT tests from the workspace
 (it is a SWTBOT Test launch configuration).

-EmfComponentsSwtBotAllTests.launch is the launch configuration running all SWTBOT tests from Buckminster
+EmfParsleySwtBotAllTests.launch is the launch configuration running all SWTBOT tests from Buckminster
 (it is a Junit Plug-in Test launch configuration with "Run in UI Thread" unchecked, so that it mimics